 The overwhelming evidence is that immunisation and the provision of population-wide vaccination programs remain one of the most effective public health measures to protect the community from preventable diseases.
 While no pharmacologic agent, including vaccines, is 100% effective, vaccination offers the best protection for individuals and for those they come into contact with.

 The Australian Immunisation Register (AIR) was previously known as the Australian Childhood Immunisation Register (ACIR) and was expanded in October 2016 to record vaccinations given to individuals at all stages of life.
 There is no historical adult vaccination data held on the AIR so vaccination histories are unlikely to be complete at this stage.
 This will change over time as adult vaccinations are routinely reported to the AIR by immunisation providers.
 In addition to vaccination records, there are other requirements to demonstrate your compliance that are not available on the AIR, including serology results for hepatitis B protection and the TB checklist.

 In the absence of a medical contraindication to vaccination, other alternatives will be explored to minimise the risk of transmission, including re-deployment to low risk areas.
-Where these alternatives have been exhausted and the risk of transmission cannot be acceptably managed, the NSW Health agency reserves the right to terminate workers employed in any existing Category A and Category A High Risk positions who refuse to comply with the policy’s assessment, screening and vaccination requirements.
+Where these alternatives have been exhausted and the risk of transmission cannot be acceptably managed and/or the worker refuses to comply with risk mitigation strategies specified in the policy directive, termination may be appropriate.
+The NSW Health agency will ensure procedural fairness during this process.

 Yes.
 All agencies that provide workers to NSW Health facilities are obliged to comply with NSW Health policies including the requirements contained in the Occupational assessment, screening and vaccination against specified infectious diseases policy directive.
 Agencies must ensure that they only provide compliant workers to LHDs.
 Agency workers must ensure that they have evidence of their compliance available when presenting for shifts to assist with local compliance monitoring processes.